What Is the Best Dental Savings Plan in 2026?

 How long does it take to activate?

 Most plans activate in 3 business days.
-Spirit Dental and Careington both publish 3-day activation.
+Careington and Aetna both publish 3-day activation.
 There are no waiting periods for procedures — you can use the discount on day 4.

 Are there scams to watch out for?